{{ item.label }}: {{ item.title }}

 Virtual, Online

 High-quality end of life care depends on timely, safe and compassionate access to medicines.
-For non medical prescribers working in palliative and end of life care, prescribing is not an “add-on” – it’s a core clinical skill that directly affects comfort, dignity, and family experience.
+For nurse and non-medical prescribers working in palliative and end of life care, prescribing is a core clinical skill that directly affects comfort, dignity, symptom control, family experience and the quality of care in the last days and hours of life.

-Non medical prescribers are central to improving this picture — through anticipatory prescribing, robust governance for controlled drugs, safe syringe driver use, and clinically sound prescribing for pain, breathlessness and delirium.
-The National Audit of Care at the End of Life (NACEL) found that 77% of bereaved people agreed the dying person received sufficient pain relief during their final hospital admission, while 12% disagreed.
+The National Audit of Care at the End of Life found that 77% of bereaved people agreed that the dying person received sufficient pain relief during their final hospital admission, but this still leaves too many people and families experiencing care where pain relief, communication or symptom control could have been better.

 Why attend?